Understanding Document Management

 ![]() |

-The Documents can either be in Draft or Approved status as shown in the examples below.
+The Documents can either be in Draft , Pending revision approval, Approved or Deleted status as shown below.

 ![]() |